Jamie Oliver’s Get Ahead Gravy is the perfect accompaniment to any roast. Make it ahead of time for maximum flavour with minimum stress!

 Now that I have tried this recipe a few times, this will definitely form part of my Christmas repertoire each year!

-You can watch Jamie Oliver make his Get Ahead Gravy in the video below, and my recipe which follows has a few tweaks here and there with my own cooking notes.
-Enjoy!Print
+You can watch Jamie Oliver make his Get Ahead Gravy in the video below, and my recipe which follows has a few changes from Jamie’s recipe which I hope you will enjoy.Print

 Jamie Oliver’s Get Ahead Gravy